Average Cost of a Funeral in Tennessee (2026)

 Embalming$670$500 – $1,500

-Save on Caskets: Under the FTC Funeral Rule, you have the right to purchase a casket from any retailer and the funeral home must accept it without charging a handling fee.
+Save on Caskets: Under the FTC Funeral Rule, you have the right to purchase a casket from any retailer, and funeral homes cannot charge for a casket if you provide your own.
 Third-party retailers and online stores often offer caskets for 50-70% less than funeral homes.

 How to Reduce Burial Costs in Tennessee

-Burial costs in Tennessee can be managed with smart planning:
+Burial costs in Tennessee can be managed with smart planning, especially for families facing funeral costs without insurance coverage:

-For comprehensive cost-saving strategies, see our affordable funeral options guide or payment assistance programs.
+For comprehensive cost-saving strategies, see our affordable funeral options guide or payment assistance programs, noting that low-income programs typically require families to earn under federal poverty guidelines to qualify.

 Regional Context for Burial in Tennessee

-In much of Tennessee, family and church cemeteries still operate alongside commercial ones, and many congregations keep section pricing below market.
-If you have a church or family plot in Tennessee, the savings over a private cemetery can exceed $1,200.
+In much of Tennessee, family and church cemeteries still operate alongside commercial ones, and many congregations keep section pricing below market, similar to how city-specific guides like Indianapolis funeral cost breakdowns highlight local price differences.
+If you have a church or family plot in Tennessee, the savings over a private cemetery can exceed $1,200, which mirrors the price gaps seen in other regional funeral cost guides like Vermont.
 Above-ground entombment is also more common in parts of the Gulf South for high-water-table reasons — worth asking about if you are in a low-lying area.

 Burial Resources